Red, Itchy Rash?

 You’ve probably had a rash at some point or another, whether from poison ivy or the chickenpox or something more unusual.
 Why does your skin break out in red blotches like that?
 More important, is there anything you can do about it?

 We often think of the skin as a barrier—it keeps the insides of our bodies in, and it keeps the outside world out.
-But our skin is also filled with special cells of the .
+But our skin is also filled with special cells of the The system that protects your body from invading viruses, bacteria and other microscopic threats..
 These cells protect the skin and body against viruses, bacteria and other threats.
-Whenever these cells detect a suspicious substance, they begin a chain reaction in the skin that leads to .
+Whenever these cells detect a suspicious substance, they begin a chain reaction in the skin that leads to Heat, swelling and redness caused by the body’s protective response to injury or infection..
 The medical name for this reaction is dermatitis.
 But it’s more commonly known as a rash.

 There are many different types of dermatitis, and each has a distinct set of treatments.
 Sometimes the skin’s immune cells react to something that directly touches the skin.
 Other times, the immune system flares in the skin because of a whole-body infection or illness.